Benny Friedman: 1926 season

-Professional football
+Professional career

 Cleveland Bulldogs

 In August 1927, Friedman announced that he would play professional football for the Cleveland Bulldogs in the National Football League (NFL).
 During the 1927 season, Friedman started all 13 games at quarterback and led Cleveland to an 8–4–1 record.
 Cleveland had the top scoring offense in the league with an average of 16.1 points per game.
 In his first NFL game, he threw a 50-yard touchdown pass to Al Bloodgood.
 He led the NFL during the 1927 with 12 passing touchdowns and 1,721+ passing yards; his closest competitors totaled seven passing touchdowns and 1,362 passing yards.
 He was selected as a first-team All-NFL player by both the Chicago Tribune and the Green Bay Press Gazette.

 Detroit Wolverines

 In 1928, the Cleveland NFL franchise moved to Detroit and became known as the Detroit Wolverines.
 Friedman started all 10 games for the Wolverines and led the club to a 7–2–1 record.
 With Friedman at the helm, Detroit also had the top-scoring offense in the league with an average of 18.9 points scored per game.
 For the second straight season, he led the NFL with 10 passing touchdowns (double the next highest total) and 1,120+ yards, and was again selected as a first-team All-NFL player by both the Chicago Tribune and the Green Bay Press Gazette.
 Friedman also led the NFL in rushing touchdowns in 1928, making him the only player in NFL history to lead the league in both passing and rushing touchdowns in the same season.